 Parkville Station will be on the doorstep of Victoria’s world-renowned education, health and research precinct.
 The Metro Tunnel will enhance access to The University of Melbourne and facilities such as The Royal Melbourne Hospital, The Royal Women’s Hospital and Peter MacCallum Cancer Centre.

-It will provide a direct train connection to the area for the first time and relieve pressure on local trams and roads.
+The new Parkville Station will provide a direct train connection to the area for the first time and relieve pressure on local trams and roads.
 It will link directly to Melbourne Airport in 2029 via Melbourne Airport Rail.

 Easy to access

 Parkville Station will be built directly below Grattan Street between Royal Parade and Leicester Street and will have four entrances.

 Two entrances will provide direct access to The University of Melbourne - the main entrance on Grattan Street opposite Barry Street, and a second entrance on the corner of Grattan Street and Royal Parade.

 Two further entrances will provide direct access to the hospital precinct on the western side of Royal Parade, with one entrance located outside Peter MacCallum Cancer Centre and the other located on the doorstep of The Royal Melbourne Hospital.

 Design of the new Parkville Station precinct will transform Grattan Street into a ‘grand promenade,’ sitting amongst some of Victoria’s most prominent institutions.

 The main station entry, on the northern side of Grattan Street outside The University of Melbourne, features a 50 metre long glass and steel canopy to draw natural light into the station concourse.
 The entrance has been designed to sit within the tree canopy to blend in with the surrounding environment.